jeffmccune/ncio/README.md

 ## Usage

-If the file `/etc/puppetlabs/puppet/ssl/certs/pe-internal-orchestrator.pem` exists on the same node as the Node Classifier, then no configuration is necessary.
+Ncio will attempt to use the host certificate from `/etc/puppetlabs/puppet/ssl/certs/$FQDN.pem` if it exists on the same node as the Node Classifier.
+If this certificate has sufficient access then no configuration is necessary.
 The default options will work to backup and restore node classification data.

     sudo -H -u pe-puppet /opt/puppetlabs/puppet/bin/ncio backup > /var/tmp/backup.json
     I, [2016-06-28T19:25:55.507684 #2992]  INFO -- : Backup completed successfully!